 Click HERE to see SCSD#1 ACT results.

-The Dynamic Indicators of Basic Early Literacy Skills (DIBELS) are short (one minute) fluency measures used to regularly monitor the development of early literacy and early reading skills.
-SCSD#1 uses these assessments in kindergarten through third grade as well as with identified fourth through sixth grade students.
+The Acadience Learning formerly Dynamic Indicators of Basic Early Literacy Skills (DIBELS) are short (one minute) fluency measures used to regularly monitor the development of early literacy and early reading skills.
+SCSD#1 uses these assessments in kindergarten through second grade.
+Testing was postponed in the Spring of 2020 because of COVID - 19.
+Testing resumed Fall of 2020 and continues on.

 The WY-TOPP interim assessments are optional online adaptive assessments.
 These assessments are standards-based, adaptive (within grade level) assessments resulting in fair tests for students in all proficiency ranges, including students with disabilities.